Manu343726/Manu343726.github.io/_posts/2014-10-19-i-hate-the-switch-statement.md

 My question is: **Is there any alternative for the `switch` statement?**

-I'm a big fan of the *"Use algorithms instead of raw loops"* motto, it increases code readability and improves maintainability.
-But my attempts to find an equivalent alternative for the `switch` were unsuccessful.
+I'm a big fan of the [*"Use algorithms instead of raw loops"*](http://www.drdobbs.com/stl-algorithms-vs-hand-written-loops/184401446) motto, it increases code readability and improves maintainability.
+But my attempts to find an equivalent for the `switch` were unsuccessful.
 The patterns shown above work, but they are still to verbose compared to what we are really trying to say with that bunch of characters.

 What are the alternatives?
 Maybe a pattern matching system for C++?
 Maybe some cool DSL?
 I'm not sure, but what I know is that we really need a replacement and/or improvement for the `switch` statement.